JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ### 3. Proposed Solution

+Trivial solution would be to increase the `M_0` to 1250kB.
+Another trivial solution would be to make it free to increase the block size for 1 typical transaction size above the median.
+This is actually in the spirit of original CryptoNote formula which gave a 10% increase for free.
+All of the above solutions come with the drawback that they enable some increase for free.

-The objective will be to make the smallest increment feasible, while still keeping the network usage rational by preventing free block size expansion.
+Current formulas don't facilitate any free increases.
+In the same spirit, the objective of new proposals will be to make the smallest increment feasible while still keeping the network usage rational by preventing free block size expansion.

-## 3.1 Fixed Minimum Feasible Fee
+## 3.1 Fixed Minimum Feasible Fee Option

 The idea is to scale down the penalty formula such that the neutral fee to add a single typical transaction above the median remains constant up to the point where it would mean a 1.2% block size increase.
 From there, the original formulas would kick in again.
 However, full penalty must still be incurred for a 100% increase.